We may earn affiliate link compensation for products listed below.

 Repeated milk heating degrades heating efficiency.
 Burnt protein layers insulate the element, forcing it to work harder.
 Motors burn out faster.
 Motors overheat, plastics degrade, and a kettle that should last years can fail in months.

-Better Ways to Heat Milk
+Better Ways to Heat Milk (That Won’t Ruin Appliances)

-Stovetop Method
+1. Stovetop Method (Best Overall)

 The simplest and safest option is a saucepan on the stove.
 You get direct temperature control and can stir to prevent skin formation.
 Cleanup is easier on a pan than inside a narrow kettle, and you avoid risking your electric appliance.

-Microwave Heating
+Microwave Heating (Fast & Safe)

 If you heat milk regularly, get the right tool.
 I recommend investing in an electric milk frother since they’re designed for this exact job.
 These devices heat gently while aerating, and they usually cap at temperatures that prevent scorching.
 Most top out around 160–170°F, which is perfect for lattes.

-Double Boiler Technique
+4. Double Boiler Technique (Gentlest Method)

-For the gentlest control, use a double boiler.
-A smaller pot with milk sits over a larger pot of simmering water.
+For the gentlest control, use a double boiler; A smaller pot with milk sits over a larger pot of simmering water.
 The indirect heat prevents scorching completely.
 It takes longer but gives you perfect control.
 Professional kitchens use this method for delicate sauces, but it’s a great option for at home, too.

 What If You Already Put Milk in Your Kettle?